XS-MLVP/picker/README.md

 2. Reduced compilation time.
 When the DUT (Design Under Test) is stable, it only needs to be compiled once (packaged into .so).
 3. Broad user base.
 The provided programming interfaces cover developers of different languages (traditional IC verification only uses System Verilog).
 4. Rich software ecosystem.
 It can utilize ecosystems like Python3, Java, Golang, etc.
+5. Automate the packaging of UVM transactions to enable communication between UVM and Python.

 Currently, Picker supports the following backend RTL simulators: